 Our nature, in short, has made us unique in the greater Nature.
 A beautiful unicum.
-O terrifying, it depends on who has to endure us
+O terrifying, it depends on who has to put up with us.

 Already.
 Because our very nature, the proponent of this progress, is now hindering it.
 And it is also hindering the planet, which certainly does not send them to say, reciprocating with interests the annoyance we cause him.